Privacy Policy

 If you have a complaint about the way in which we have handled any privacy issue, including your request for access or correction of your personal information, you should advise us via the above contact details.

-If you remain unsatisfied with the way in which we have handled a privacy issue, we suggest you approach an independent advisor or contact the Office of the Australian Information Commissioner for guidance on alternative courses of action which may be available.
-We will provide our full cooperation in the event that you elect to pursue this course of action.
+If you remain unsatisfied with the way in which we have handled a privacy issue, or if you do not wish to raise a question or complaint with us directly, you may wish to contact an independent advisor or the Office of the Australian Information Commissioner for guidance on alternative courses of action which may be available.